Edward MacDowell: Career

 In Germany, the MacDowells settled first in Frankfurt, then in Darmstadt, and finally, in Wiesbaden.
-From 1885 to 1888 MacDowell devoted himself almost exclusively to composition.
+From 1885 to 1888, MacDowell devoted himself almost exclusively to composition.
 That brought financial difficulties, and he decided to return to the United States in the autumn of 1888.
 He made Boston his new home, where he became well known as a concert pianist and piano teacher.
 He performed in recitals with the Boston Symphony Orchestra and other American musical organizations.

 The MacDowells lived in Boston until 1896, when Edward was appointed professor of music at Columbia University, the first music professor in the university's history.
 He was personally invited to Columbia University by its president Seth Low to create a music department.
 He stayed at Columbia until 1904.
 In addition to composing and teaching, from 1896 to 1898 he directed the Mendelssohn Glee Club.
 MacDowell composed some music for the group to perform.

 In 1896, Marian MacDowell purchased Hillcrest Farm, to serve as their summer residence in Peterborough, New Hampshire.
 MacDowell found his creativity flourished in the beautiful rural setting.
 His compositions included two piano concertos, two orchestral suites, four symphonic poems, four piano sonatas, piano suites, and songs.
 He also published dozens of piano transcriptions of mostly 18th century pre-piano keyboard pieces.

 From 1896 to 1898, MacDowell also published 13 piano pieces and 4 part songs under the pseudonym of Edgar Thorn.
 These compositions were not mentioned in Lawrence Gilman's 1909 biography of MacDowell.
 They were listed without opus numbers in MacDowell's Critical and Historical Essays (1912) and in John F. Porte's Edward MacDowell (1922).
 They were listed with opus numbers in Oscar Sonneck's Catalogue of First Editions of Edward MacDowell (1917).

 MacDowell was also a noted teacher of the piano and music composition.
-His students included E. Ray Goetz, Frances Tarbox and John Pierce Langs, a student from Buffalo, New York, with whom he became very close friends.
+His students included James Dunn, E. Ray Goetz, Frances Tarbox and John Pierce Langs, a student from Buffalo, New York, with whom he became very close friends.
 Langs was also close to noted Canadian pianist Harold Bradley, and both championed MacDowell's piano compositions.
 The linguist Edward Sapir was also among his students.